One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Introduction

-With all of this in mind, we aim to include the functionality of analytic first derivatives for the calculation of one-body properties within ASCC.
+With all of this in mind, we aim to add to ASCC the functionality of one-body property calculations that can be evaluated through the 1-RDM.
 This first requires a theoretical derivation of the working equations to solve for ASCC's response.
 As one might expect, we find that the response equations closely resemble those of ground state coupled cluster.\cite{salterAnalyticEnergyDerivatives1989,shavittManyBodyMethodsChemistry2009} However, upon completing a perturbative analysis of this response, key differences appear that require ASCC to be considerably more careful when deciding which amplitudes to include.
-We test multiple amplitude inclusion approaches via properties that can be evaluated through the one-body reduced density matrix.
+We therefore test multiple amplitude inclusion approaches informed by perturbative correctness of the 1-RDM via properties.
 First, we investigate whether a fully reference-independent solution can be found by iteratively using ASCC's natural orbitals (NOs) as the orbital starting point for new ASCC calculations.
-We next compare excited state L\"owdin population analyses on a specific charge transfer system where EOM-CCSD has been shown to perform poorly,\cite{cluneExcitationMatchedLocal2025,tuckmanFastAccurateCharge2025} demonstrating ASCC's reliability in more difficult systems.
-Finally, we use the highly accurate QUEST database\cite{chraytehMountaineeringStrategyExcited2021,sarkarBenchmarkingTDDFTWave2021} to compare excited state dipole moments between ASCC, EOM-CC, and linear response CC (LR-CC). \cite{monkhorstCalculationPropertiesCoupledcluster1977,dalgaardAspectsTimedependentCoupledcluster1983,sekinoLinearResponseCoupledcluster1984,kochCoupledClusterResponse1990,ricoSinglereferenceTheoriesMolecular1993,kochCalculationSizeintensiveTransition1994,sneskovExcitedStateCoupled2012}
+We next compare excited state Mulliken and L\"owdin population analyses on various charge transfer systems, one of which where EOM-CCSD has been shown to perform poorly,\cite{cluneExcitationMatchedLocal2025,tuckmanFastAccurateCharge2025} demonstrating ASCC's reliability in more difficult systems.
+Finally, we use the highly accurate QUEST database\cite{chraytehMountaineeringStrategyExcited2021,sarkarBenchmarkingTDDFTWave2021} to compare excited state dipole moments between ASCC, EOM-CC, and linear response CC (LR-CC).\cite{monkhorstCalculationPropertiesCoupledcluster1977,dalgaardAspectsTimedependentCoupledcluster1983,sekinoLinearResponseCoupledcluster1984,kochCoupledClusterResponse1990,ricoSinglereferenceTheoriesMolecular1993,kochCalculationSizeintensiveTransition1994,sneskovExcitedStateCoupled2012}